gdmora/library-inventory/README.md

 # CRUD Application with Symfony framework for PHP

-This project is a basic CRUD application that servers as an inventory app for a fictional library.
+This project is a basic CRUD application that serves as an inventory app for a fictional library.

 ## Main view